ev3dev/ev3dev-lang-python/docs/other.rst

 Bitmap fonts
 ^^^^^^^^^^^^

-The :py:class:`Display` class allows to write text on the LCD using python imaging library (PIL) interface (see description of the ``text()`` method `here <http://pillow.readthedocs.io/en/3.1.x/reference/ImageDraw.html#PIL.ImageDraw.PIL.ImageDraw.Draw.text>`_).
+The :py:class:`ev3dev2.display.Display` class allows to write text on the LCD using python imaging library (PIL) interface (see description of the ``text()`` method `here <http://pillow.readthedocs.io/en/3.1.x/reference/ImageDraw.html#PIL.ImageDraw.PIL.ImageDraw.Draw.text>`_).
 The ``ev3dev2.fonts`` module contains bitmap fonts in PIL format that should